 My plan for this year was to post my herb / spice post on a Wednesday – but this week I was so busy I pushed through a post I had ready to go in my draft folder.
-Not wanting to miss out a week, here is the post!
+Not wanting to miss out a week, here is the post on garlic!

 Garlic is divided into two groups: softnecks which contain all the common varieties; and hardnecks which contain the remarkable serpent variety.
 It produces tall, sinuously looping stems with a head of bulbis mixed with miniature plants.
 Below ground it forms a bulb of 4 to 14 cloves.
 The ramsons variety is an intensely scented species and both the leaves and bulbs are used.
 Russian plants develop a large basal bulb comprising several huge cloves.
 Wild plants have garlic flavoured foliage, small garlic flavoured bulbs and nodding umbels of attractive starry white flowers.
 In the area where I live, we have a lot of snakes and I have planted the wild variety to dissuade them from visiting my garden.

 The plants requires a well tilled and weed free soil, good drainage and a sunny position.
 Propagate by planting cloves vertically, with the pointed tip covered with about 2.5cm of soil.
 Regular weeding is essential, particularly in the earlier stages of growth.
 Do not over water and do not use chemicals.
 Companion plant together with orange marigolds.

 Use the foliage fresh.
 Choose a sunny day to pull the bulbs and then leave them for a few days to dry out.
 Store in a dry, well ventilated area.